boyter/boyter.org/content/posts/my-personal-complaints-about-golang.md

 date: 2019-03-14
 ---

 Go as a language is fairly decent.
-However because it tends to come up often enough on the company slack programming channel (see what I did there?)
-I figured id articulate it better here so I can just point people at it when they ask what my complaints are.
+However because questions about why I have issues with tends to come up often enough on the company slack programming channel (see what I did there?)
+I figured I would write them down and put it here so I can point people at a link when they ask what my complaints are.

 ![Go Logo](/static/my-personal-complaints-about-golang/golang.png#center)

-For the record I have been using it heavily for the last or so, writing command line applications, [scc](https://github.com/boyter/scc/) [lc](https://github.com/boyter/lc/) and API's from large scale ones for clients to [syntax highlighers](https://github.com/boyter/searchcode-server-highlighter).
+For the record I have been using Go heavily for the last or so, writing command line applications, [scc](https://github.com/boyter/scc/), [lc](https://github.com/boyter/lc/) and API's.
+These include large scale API's for clients to a [syntax highlighter](https://github.com/boyter/searchcode-server-highlighter) that will be used in https://searchcode.com/ sometime soon.

-My crisitisms are not aimed exclusively at Go.
-I have complaints about every language I use.
-In fact the below quote is extremely applicable here.
+My criticisms in this are aimed exclusively at Go.
+I do however have complaints about every language I use.
+In fact the below quote is extremely applicable.

 > "There are only two kinds of languages: the ones people complain about and the ones nobody uses.". - Bjarne Stroustrup,